Pilgrim Gear & Packing Guide

 Water Bottle (1L)

-Rhineland tap water is excellent — refill at guesthouses and village fountains along every stage.
-A 1L bottle covers a full walking day.
+Rhineland tap water is excellent.
+Refill at guesthouses and village fountains.
 Saves money, reduces plastic.

 Clothing for the Rhineland in September

-Walk light, layer smart, have one clean set for the Feast Day.
-Merino wool handles everything from Disibodenberg mornings to Eibingen evenings.
+Walk light, layer smart, one clean set for the Feast Day.
+Merino wool handles everything.

-The Feast Day (September 17) at Eibingen Abbey is the sacred capstone of the pilgrimage.
-Dress respectfully — a modest blouse or collared shirt and trousers is appropriate.
-You don’t need formal clothes, but one clean, presentable set matters.
+The Feast Day (September 17) at Eibingen Abbey — dress respectfully.
+A modest blouse or collared shirt and trousers is appropriate.

 Core Layer